ironplc/ironplc/README.md

 ### Running the Full Test Suite

-The `Cargo` test approach does not executed all tests.
+The `Cargo` test approach does not execute all tests.
 The full test suite is defined in GitHub actions workflow.
 You can run the full tests locally using [act](https://github.com/nektos/act) (requires Docker).